Quia Sum, Cogito: Chapter 4

 Margerie Klien (or – as Scott calls her – the Marvelous Mrs. Margie or simply Mrs. Margie) has a mid-sized frame.
 The heels she wears and the professional attire amplify her charismatic aesthetic to ensure that she is at least looked at as an equal.
 Her longer dirty blond hair is deliberately draped over her left shoulder as always.
 She comes off immediately as caring and kind, and – in the two years she has supervised me – she consistently presents her motherly advice and critique for those that she presides over.
 Even though it’s not strictly her project, she’s always ready to give direction and guidance for the social algorithm I’m presenting today.

 The final participant was Timothy McGain.
-While he’s identified by the overlay as a social structural engineer, I’m not exactly sure what that is, and I’m in no position to spend any time trying to remember the infrastructure of the obürgs.
+While he’s identified by the overlay as a social structural engineer, I’m not exactly sure what that is, and I’m in no position to spend any time trying to remember the inner workings of the obürgs’ corporate infrastructure.
 I’ll do that later.
 He is the most unsettling of the group.
 Everything about him is a challenge to look at, from his prestigious yet unprofessional silk shirt, to the dress pants that would have been expected if not for the seeming unnatural flow to them, to the well manicured toes seen through the elaborate sandals; everything was completely symmetrical.
 Even his slicked back hair and meticulously groomed beard and mustache (in the rare “anchor” style) alone is off putting, but every hair seemed to have a reflection.
 Everything was in its perfect place which accentuated the one exception: a three inch scar falling across his right lip allowing his teeth to barely be seen.

 All presentation rooms have the same layout: three sections (left, right, and center) each with 4 rows.
-They are wedges spreading out behind with one seat and a desk in the front, the second row having 3 seats and a desk, and the following just seats for extra observers.The participants take their expected spots, one in each section in the first row.
+They are wedges spreading out behind with one seat and a desk in the front, the second row having 3 seats and a desk, and the following just seats for extra observers.
+The participants take their expected spots, one in each section in the first row.

 Don’t blow this.
 (The ads that are only being presented by the three obürgs attempt to distract me every time I look away from any one of them.)

 Delivering the methodology used to develop the social algorithm as well as how it was implemented into GFMAppy takes a little over 20 minutes.
 Staying focused on a solid description is difficult; the apprehension of addressing superiors compiled with the constant organic distraction brought about by the ads and the placement of the participants pulling my attention is frustrating.
-They want me here though.
+They want this information though.
 I deserve to be here.
-If they can deal with the distractions of this environment, so can I. Throughout the entire presentation I notice moments of intrigue and distraction from each of the audience members, but in general they are simply ingesting what is being said with no response.
-In spite of the rough start, the end is solid leaving me with a further amplified confidence that this is where I’m meant to be.
+If they can deal with the distractions of this environment, so can I.

 Now for the questions and clarification portion.